sabamotto/SurfaceRiser/README.md

 # SurfaceRiser
-It is unity package for generating thick surface.
+It is unity package for generating thick surface from flat surfaces with transparency texture.

 Example: